BDC Hamburger Icon

 When they communicate and collaborate well, marketing and IT can work together to boost an organization’s success.
 Marketing technology produces massive amounts of data, and the IT department can manage and translate that data into actionable insights.

-An Infosys study found that 44% of business leaders think better cooperation between the CMO and the CIO can increase sales and boost profitability.
+Business leaders think better cooperation between the CMO and the CIO can increase sales and boost profitability.

 How to create a streamlined, collaborative CIO-CMO process

-If your organization wants to cultivate a better relationship between marketing and IT functions by creating shared ownership of marketing technology investments and assets, these four key strategies can serve as your roadmap for success:
+If your organization wants to cultivate a better relationship between marketing and IT functions by creating shared ownership of marketing technology investments and assets, these key strategies can serve as your roadmap for success:

 3. Focus on frontline engagement and capabilities.
 Your technology must be user-friendly.
-Include any technology’s frontline users in the planning and decision-making process to ensure that new solutions won’t interrupt established workflows or be too complex for practical use.
+Include any technology’s frontline users in the planning and decision-making process to ensure new solutions won’t interrupt established workflows or be too complex for practical use.

 CMOs and CIOs may have conflicting motives and vested interests in tech-decision ownership.
 However, there’s a far greater value in effective collaboration and shared ownership in marketing technology and its underlying infrastructure.